Last Updated on March 3, 2021 by Facundo

 You will also want to remove the speaker.

 You will notice that most doors are completely hollow, just an empty cavity inside.
-This doesn’t provide any noise insulation whatsoever.
+This doesn’t provide any noise insulation whatsoever and in fact may even amplify sound.

-The last step is to use Rubbing alcohol to clean every surface of the door to remove grease and oil.
+The last step is to use Rubbing alcohol to clean every surface of the door to remove grease and oil to better help the sound deadening material to stick to the door.

 Next you need to apply the insulation material.
 The two I recommend are these Soundskin acoustic foams, or if you’d like you could use the same mats used in the first step.